Updated: Nov 20

-People often ask me, “What’s the difference between Myers-Briggs, DiSC, and EQ assessments?”
-The short answer is, Myers-Briggs and DiSC assessments are personality assessments.
+People often ask me, “What’s the difference between Myers-Briggs, DISC, and EQ assessments?”
+The short answer is, Myers-Briggs and DISC assessments are personality assessments.
 They’re psychological instruments and these kinds of instruments “are used to measure abstract qualities that we can’t touch or see,” the Research Report for Adaptive Testing Assessment from Wiley, the publisher of Everything DiSC©, notes.
 Examples of these characteristics include intelligence, honesty, and extroversion.
-(I’m going to mainly focus on Everything DiSC and the EQ assessments from Six Seconds in this article since they are the two kinds of assessments I use in my work.)
-I’m an Everything DiSC Certified Trainer and I use the Everything DiSC assessments regularly with clients (Waterford is an Authorized Partner for Everything DiSC).
+(I’m going to mainly focus on DISC and the EQ assessments from Six Seconds in this article since they are the two kinds of assessments I use in my work.)
+I’m an Everything DiSC Certified Trainer and I use DISC assessments periodically with clients.
 The tools are excellent and practically oriented.
 Having used them myself, they’ve opened doors for me in understanding and connecting more authentically with people at work and in my personal life.
 The Emotional Intelligence assessments I provide as a Practitioner with Six Seconds, by comparison, focus on our brain’s preferences for cognitive and emotional data.
 The Six Seconds assessment tools are very robust -- they too are practically oriented, and this also was a major factor in choosing to use them with clients.
 One good way to think about the two kinds of assessment tools -- personality and EQ assessments -- is to use the metaphor of a car.

 The Car’s “Style” = Personality